 All students have their identified needs and/or intervention programmes reviewed regularly.
 The graduated response is a fluid process and students can move between levels as necessary.
-All students are reviewed for their placement on the register at least annually, and where a student has achieved their targets, and a review from the following has taken place, they can be removed from the Register;
+All students are reviewed for their placement on the register at least annually, and where a student has achieved their targets, and a review from the following has taken place, they can be removed from the Register.

 - Student Progress Meetings

 - Assessments

 - Teacher feedback

 - Class observations

 - IEP/LP target reviews

 - Parent feedback

 - Student feedback

 The Head of Inclusion will decide if a student's placement on the register is no longer necessary.
 The Head of Inclusion will keep a record of students who are removed from the register(s) and ensure that analysis takes place at least once a year to ensure adequate progress is continuing.
-Students who have previously been on the register at any stage will be reviewed for Exam Access Arrangements when they enter Year 10.